ovska/FlameCsv/docs/docs/architecture.md

 After writing each field, the written buffer is checked for characters that require quoting and escaping.
 The written value is copied on character "forward", escaped if needed, and wrapped in quotes.

-In the unfortunate case that the output buffer is just large enough to fit the unescaped value, but not large enough to hold the escape characters as well, as much as possible of the original value is unescaped in the writer's original destination buffer, while the rest is unescaped to an extra stack-allocated span (or a rented buffer in some weird huge field edge cases).
-The original destionation's worth is then advanced to the buffer reader, and the extra bytes advanced right after.
+In the unfortunate case that the output buffer is just large enough to fit the unescaped value (worse case is value length plus 2 for the wrapping quotes), a temporary buffer is used to copy the value, before writing the escaped value to a large enough buffer.

-The justification for this slightly odd behavior is the fact that there is no way to know if a field needs to be escaped or not beforehand, and for performance the converters should always format their value directly to the correct place in the buffer so no extra copying needs to be done in the common case.

 Still to-do is a separate writing routine for @"FlameCsv.Writing.CsvFieldQuoting.Always?displayProperty=nameWithType" that leaves off extra space at the start of the output buffer since a quote will be always written there.
-As it stands, even with this option an extra copy needs to be done.
-Also possible is an attribute to override field-quoting on per-member basis, e.g. to always quote a certain property.
+It has not been implemented yet, with the expectation that this configuration is relatively rare.

 ## MemoryPool vs. ArrayPool